juglab/EmbedSeg/README.md

 ### Getting Started

-Look in the `examples` directory,  and try out one of the provided notebooks.
+Look in the `examples` directory,  and try out the `DSB-2018` notebooks for 2D images or `Mouse-Organoid-Cells-CBG` notebooks for volumetric (3D) images.
 Please make sure to select `Kernel > Change kernel` to `EmbedSegEnv`.

 ### Datasets